geek-is-stupid/geek-is-stupid.github.io/_posts/2019-08-06-how-to-reduce-loading-time-by-using-staticlib-with-cocoapods.md

 end
 ```

-With the example above, I sepecific which library will use as `staticlib`:
+I sepecific which library will use as `staticlib`:
 `supported_staticlib_pods = ['Cartography']` means I only converted `Cartography` to `staticlib`, you can add more libs here

 After this step, you can do `pod install` again and do **Archive** ✅